 The northwest half of MLRA 74 is in the Plains Border Section of the Great Plains Province of the Interior Plains.
 The northeast corner is in the Dissected Till Plains Section of the Central Lowland Province of the Interior Plains, and the rest of the area is in the Osage Plains Section of the same province and division.
 This area is an undulating to hilly, dissected plain.
 Wide flood plains and terraces are along the larger rivers, and narrow bottom land is along the small streams.

-The elevation generally ranges from 1,310 to 1,640 feet (400 to 500 meters), increasing from east to west.
+Elevation is generally 1,310 to 1,640 feet (400 to 500 meters), increasing from east to west.
 Local relief is typically 65 to 130 feet (20 to 40 meters).

-The extent of the major Hydrologic Unit Areas (identified by four-digit numbers) that make up this MLRA is as follows: Smoky Hill (1026), 47 percent; Middle Arkansas (1103), 22 percent; Kansas (1027), 11 percent; Republican (1025), 10 percent; and Neosho-Verdigris (1107), 10 percent.
+The extent of the major Hydrologic Unit Areas (identified by fourdigit numbers) that make up this MLRA is as follows: Smoky Hill (1026), 47 percent; Middle Arkansas (1103), 22 percent; Kansas (1027), 11 percent; Republican (1025), 10 percent; and Neosho-Verdigris (1107), 10 percent.
 The Little Arkansas River forms the southwestern border of this area.
 From north to south, other rivers that cross the area include the Little Blue, Big Blue, Republican, Solomon, Salt, Saline, Cottonwood, Walnut, and Arkansas Rivers.
 The Solomon and Saline Rivers join the Smoky Hill River just south of Salina.

-The Loamy Floodplain ecological site occurs on nearly level lands that are subject to flooding.
-The soils are deep alluvial soils with loamy to silty surface and subsurface textures.
+The Sand Plains site occurs on nearly level to moderately steep uplands.
+The soils are deep with loamy sand and sandy loam surface textures.

 Figure 2.
-MLRA 74 ESD block diagram.
+MLRA 79/74 ESD block diagram for Sand Plains ESD.